nancyhild/nmb-ow-doc/packages.md

   $ wsk package get --summary custom
   ```
   ```
-  package /myNamespace/custom: Returns a result based on parameters city and country
+  package /my-namespace/custom: Returns a result based on parameters city and country
      (parameters: *city, *country)
-   action /myNamespace/custom/identity
+   action /my-namespace/custom/identity
      (parameters: none defined)
   ```

-  In the previous example, you're working with the `myNamespace` namespace, and this namespace appears in the fully qualified name.
+  In the previous example, you're working with the `my-namespace` namespace, and this namespace appears in the fully qualified name.